Last Updated: May 28, 2020

 The services sector is not only the dominant sector in India’s GDP, but has also attracted significant foreign investment flows, contributed significantly to exports as well as provided large-scale employment.
 India’s services sector covers a wide variety of activities such as trade, hotel and restaurants, transport, storage and communication, financing, insurance, real estate, business services, community, social and personal services, and services associated with construction.

-Nikkei India Services Purchasing Managers' Index (PMI) stood at 50.2 in May 2019.
+Nikkei India Services Purchasing Managers' Index (PMI) stood at 57.5 in February 2020, indicating an expansion.
 The expansion in services activity was driven by boost in capacity and demand along with favourable public policies.

 Some of the developments and major investments by companies in the services sector in the recent past are as follows:

 The Government of India recognises the importance of promoting growth in services sectors and provides several incentives in wide variety of sectors such as health care, tourism, education, engineering, communications, transportation, information technology, banking, finance, management, among others.

 The Government of India has adopted a few initiatives in the recent past.
 Some of these are as follows:

 Following are the achievements of the government in the past four years: